Man killed, another man critically injured in Grand Crossing shooting

 The shooting happened around 10:40 p.m.
 Wednesday in the 1400 block of East 69th Place.
 Police said the two men were walking when someone got out of a black SUV and opened fire.

-A 19-year-old man was struck in the head and upper body.
+19-year-old Quinton Brooks was struck in the head and upper body.
 He was transported to the University of Chicago Medical Center, where he was pronounced dead.

-A 23-year-old man was shot in the back and is in critical condition at the same hospital.
+A 23-year-old man was shot in hip, thigh, arm and stomach and is in serious condition at the same hospital.

 Police have not provided a description of the shooter.